forgestock/mrpassessment/docs/User-Training-Guide.md

 **Q: When should we trust MRP output?**
 A: When Assessment has no unresolved Critical findings, High findings are understood/owned, and the top exceptions are actively managed.

+**Q: Why is a brand-new item showing in the Excess & Obsolete cockpit?**
+A: It will appear in the **No movement history** bucket (grey, 0 % provision, *No action*) because it has on-hand but no issue history yet.
+It is *not* flagged dead or scrap.
+Only never-issued stock that has also sat since receipt for 12+ months ages into Dormant, and 24+ months into Dead.

 ---